Safiruss/Filip-Mandys-Website/_featured_categories/research.md

 Research into the key drivers of gender diversity in European small and medium-sized enterprises.
 Various CEO and firm characteristics are analysed and compared between private equity and venture capital investors.
 </details>

-**Economic Outlook for the Czech Republic** <br>
+**Socio-economic Outlook for the Czech Republic** <br>
-D. Hovsepyan, B. Kurylo, R. Maialeh, F. Mandys, J. Špeciánová, and Ü. Unal
+D. Hovsepyan, B. Kurylo, R. Maialeh, F. Mandys, J. Špeciánová, and Ü. Unal | submitted for publication as a book
 <details style="margin-top: -15px; margin-bottom: 20px;"><summary><i>Short Abstract</i></summary>
 Extensive overview of the Czech labour market and its future outlook, focusing on the current macroeconomic situation, impact of inflation, energy crisis, remote working, and fiscal policies.
 </details>